How to get Power of Attorney

 It’s important to note that this fee must be paid for both a Property & Financial Affairs LPA and a Health & Welfare LPA, meaning if you want to register both, the court fee rises to £164.

-It isn’t an obligation to contact a solicitor about Power of Attorney, but we cannot overemphasise how important this is.
+It isn’t an obligation to contact a specialist Power of Attorney solicitor, but we cannot overemphasise how important this is.
 Should you one day lose the capacity to make decisions for yourself, this document will outline who will be acting on your behalf for critical decisions.

 Seeking this advice helps ensure all parties involved are clear about their roles and responsibilities, and minimises the potential of financial fraud or other forms of abuse.
 The ramifications of this can be far costlier than the price of reaching out to a law firm for advice about your Power of Attorney, so we advise not taking the risk over your future.